Mexican prairie dog: Population and distribution

 The current habitat of Mexican prairie dogs is in the region known as El Tokio.
 These are the grasslands located in the convergence of the states of San Luis Potosí, Nuevo León, and Coahuila.
 Due to the underground structures in which many prairie dogs live, it is difficult to accurately survey populations.
 The use of satellite imagery has proven to be helpful in documenting areas in which prairie dogs reside.

-Conservation groups such as Pronatura Noreste and Profauna, with the help of donors, carry out conservation efforts for the protection of prairie dogs and associated species, such as shorebirds and birds of prey.
-Pronatura Noreste, as of February 2007, has signed conservation easements with ejidos and private owners for the protection of more than 42,000 acres (170 km2) of Mexican prairie dog grasslands.
+Conservation efforts

+The Mexican prairie dog is considered endangered and is continuously decreasing in population.
+Due to this, various conservation efforts have been put into effect.

+For instance, Defenders of Wildlife moves prairie dogs from habitats of threat to safe, protected habitats.
+This protects them from being treated as pests who would have been poisoned or killed.

+Along with this, Espacios Naturales y Desarrollo Sustentable has a "Mexican Prairie Dog Recovery Program" in which the species is reintroduced to areas where they no longer inhabited.
+Between 2014 and 2025, the species has been reintroduced to 5 habitats in Zacatecas, Mexico.